 The proposed recreational boat dock development and its associated structures are an allowable and encouraged marine related use.
-There will be no net increase in number of piles or fill of coastal waters and water coverage will be reduced.
+There will be no fill of coastal waters and water coverage will not increase.
 The proposed development has been conditioned to minimize any significant adverse effect the project may have on the environment by avoiding or mitigating impacts upon sensitive marine resources, such as eelgrass.
 There are no feasible less environmentally damaging alternatives available.
 As conditioned, the project will not significantly adversely impact eelgrass beds and will not contribute to the dispersal of the invasive aquatic algae, Caulerpa taxifolia.
 Further, as proposed and conditioned, the project, which is to be used solely for recreational boating purposes, conforms with Sections 30224 and 30233 of the Coastal Act.